Spectral decomposition of atomic structures in heterogeneous cryo-EM: The method

 \subsection{Spectral decomposition of the atomic structure}

-As mentioned in the introduction, our approach relies on the fact that we have prior knowledge about the molecular structure.
-This knowledge consists on knowing the number of atoms, the overall structure (whether it is a chain, a tree...), and having access to the 3D structure of the macromolecule in some specific conformation (this one can be obtained by using for instance AlphaFold \cite{jumper2021highly}).
-These assumptions will be crucial later on to parametrize the set of possible molecular structures and carry out the spectral decomposition in the parameter space.
+As mentioned in the introduction, our approach relies on the fact that we have prior knowledge about the structure of the molecule.
+This knowledge consists on knowing the number of atoms of the backbone and having access to the 3D structure of the macromolecule in some specific conformation (this one can be obtained by using for instance AlphaFold \cite{jumper2021highly}).
+These assumptions will be crucial later on to parametrise the set of possible atomic models and carry out the spectral decomposition in the parameter space.
 In particular, we make the following structural assumption:

-\begin{assumption} The molecular structure has a fixed number of $m\in \N$ atoms forming a chain (or discrete curve), i.e. there exists $\delta>0$ such that the point cloud $\{ z_1, z_2, \ldots , z_m\}\in \R^{3m}$ representing the positions of the atoms satisfies
+\begin{assumption} The backbone of the macromolecule has a fixed number of $m\in \N$ atoms forming a chain (or discrete curve), i.e. there exists $\delta>0$ such that the point cloud $\{ z_1, z_2, \ldots , z_m\}\in \R^{3m}$ representing the positions of the atoms satisfies

 Moreover, we assume that the set of conformations of the macromolecule, that will be denoted by $\mathcal{M}$, is a connected compact manifold of dimension $d\geq 1$, that can be embedded in a higher dimensional Euclidean space $\R^{q}$, with $q\geq d$. \end{assumption}